yulian-gavrilov/cartesian2polar/README.md

 # cartesian2polar

-A small script to convert Cartesian coordinates to Polar for a particular point on a map
+A small script to translate latitude and longitude into "polar coordinates" around a point